 If you’d prefer this cocktail without alcohol, use sparkling water, club soda, or tonic water instead of sparkling wine.

-A bubbly cranberry mimosa goes well with an afternoon Thanksgiving or Friendsgiving meal, because it isn’t overly heavy.
+A bubbly cranberry juice mimosa goes well with an afternoon Thanksgiving or Friendsgiving meal, because it isn’t overly heavy.
 It has a light effervescence that doesn’t weigh you down.

 Plus, with just three ingredients, it’s easy to keep cranberries, cranberry juice, and sparkling wine on hand for impromptu holiday gatherings.